-Campbell Hausfeld’s tradition of bringing forth world-class and quality heavy-duty equipment began when it first started producing agricultural equipment and horse-drawn wagons.
-The company has been offering reliable and durable equipment for professionals and consumers for more than 175 years, and is currently increasing their line of products; from air tools, air nailers and staplers, commercial and consumer-grade air compressors, tire inflators, welders, and more.
+Campbell Hausfeld has a tradition of producing world-class and high quality heavy-duty equipment.
+It all began when Campbell Hausfeld first started producing agricultural equipment and horse-drawn wagons.
+The company has been offering reliable and durable equipment for professionals and consumers for more than 175 years, and is currently increasing their line of products.
+The flagship line is the outstanding Campbell Hausfeld Air Compressor.
+But the Campbell Hausfeld range extends from air tools, air nailers and staplers, commercial and consumer grade air compressors, tire inflators, welders, and more.

-1. The uses of Campbell Hausfeld air compressors
+1. Applications for the Campbell Hausfeld air compressor

-Air compressors from Campbell Hausfeld can be used by homeowners; wherein they can take advantage of the durability and effectiveness of the company’s tools.
-The air compressors, along with their air tools, help in inflating and rotating car tires, building decks, remodeling rooms, and spray painting to name a few.
+The Campbell Hausfeld Air compressor can be used by homeowners; wherein they can take advantage of the durability and effectiveness of the company’s tools.
+The Campbell Hausfeld air compressor, along with air tools by the same brand, help in inflating and rotating car tires, building decks, remodeling rooms, and spray painting to name a few.

-For commercial customers, the company’s air compressors are considered useful as well since commercial solutions for tire industries and automotive repairs have a great need for such tools.
+For commercial customers, the Campbell Hausfeld air compressor is considered as the top of the range in terms of quality as well since commercial solutions for tire industries and automotive repairs have a great need for such tools.
 Aside from these, Campbell Hausfeld also has other lines of products, as well as helpful recommendations that are fashioned for your shop size and air requirements.

-Typically, Campbell Hausfeld air compressors are designed for filling a vehicle’s deflated tires, yet these can also be used to run in workshops considering that their air compressors are a perfect choice especially when it comes to continuous usage of power tools like air saws, die grinders, and paint guns.
+Typically, the Campbell Hausfeld air compressor is designed for filling a vehicle’s deflated tires, yet these can also be used to run in workshops considering that their air compressors are a perfect choice especially when it comes to continuous usage of power tools like air saws, die grinders, and paint guns.

 The safety valve automatically releases air if the pressure of the air compressor’s tank surpasses the preset’s maximum level.
 To ensure efficient operations, make sure to perform a few checks and tests weekly; if possible; to make sure that the safety valve of your Campbell Hausfeld air compressor is working properly.
 The ring on the safety valve should be pulled to allow this to snap back to its normal position.
 Make sure that the fast moving air from the valve is not directed towards the face.
 The safety valve should automatically be closed relatively at 40 to 50 psi, and once the ring is pulled but the safety valve does not allow automatic release of air, it is a sign that the safety valve must be replaced.